aahmad-p/iot_tap_sensing/README.md

 # iot_tap_sensing
-This repository contains an unorganized but complete copy of the code for an IoT Tap Sensing System.
+This repository contains an unorganized but complete copy of the code / hardware for an IoT Tap Sensing System.